Tommysayl/Tommysayl/README.md

 ### Hello there 👋   I'm Tommaso!

--  Studying to become a web 3 developer, working on projects on the cardano and algorand blockchains
+-  Studied to become a machine learning developer, but also worked on projects on the cardano and algorand blockchains

 #### Languages and Tools: